mjtamlyn/ayb-notes/6-git-database.md

 So, how do we store data in it?
 The naive way is to create a repo and dump things in files, and commit them.
 TADA!
 But this is just the file system right?

 So what's the data model of git?
 In `.git/objects` there's a load of files - commits, trees or blobs.
 Blobs are basically files, then we make a tree from that blob which gives blobs names, and trees point to ther trees, and commits point to a particular tree.
 They also look at parent versions.
 Last kind of object is a reference, in this case called "master" which points to a commit.

+An update!
+We create a new blob, a new tree to go with that and a new commit.